N-aksif-N/MineColab_Improved/README.md

 ## :moneybag:  Can Minecolab server online 24/7?

-Of course, it's possible to do it but with a little hard work.
-Google Colab is a free service but it is not suited for 24/7 so you can use deepnote instead.
-Or if you wanna use google collab you may need some tricks or friends to make the web online and accept the captcha manually.
+Of course, it's possible but with a little hard work.
+Google Colab is a free service and it is not suited for 24/7 online so you can use [deepnote](https://deepnote.com/) instead.
+Or if you still want to use google collab you may need some tricks or friends to make the web online and accept the captcha manually.

 ## :page_with_curl: Instructions
 - Open the notebook in Google Colab.
-- RUN THE SET UP CELL (important)
+- RUN THE SET-UP CELL (important)
 - Read through the notebook, most of the code is self-explanatory.
 Run the cells that are useful for your use case.

-Create Minecraft server
+**Create Minecraft server**
 1. Run the cell that creates the Minecraft server.
 2. After that, you have three options.
 You can either use Ngrok, PlayIt, or Cloudflare's Argo.
 Ngrok is easy to set up and doesn't require anything to be installed by the clients but it can often be quite unreliable.
 Argo doesn't have such limitations but requires a bit more work.
 Playit may get bugged at this point but it gives users a static domain and does not require any hard work.
 - **[Ngrok](https://ngrok.com)**